gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - When a task cannot be located, search for methods that accept `CollectionBuilder<Task>` as subject but are not annotated with `@Mutate`.
 - Error message when applying a plugin with a task definition rule during task execution should include more context about the failed rule.
+  This essentially means more context in the 'thing has been closed' error message.
 - Some kind of explorable/browsable representation of the model elements for a build
 - Profile report contains information about execution time of model rules
 - Rule source types are instantiated early to fail fast (i.e. constructor may throw exception)